WHY NOT LEASE AN EXECUTIVE?

 Steve has previously worked with two of the UK's leading interim providers and has been instrumental in their successful sale to larger specialist recruiting Groups.
 He developed his consultancy skills via senior Sales and Marketing roles within B2B Services companies including Initial, Sketchley, The Sunlight Service Group and Hays, where he predominantly led Business Development and National Accounts teams.

 Michael has been a Partner for over ten years with particular focus on infrastructure, transportation and logistics.
-He currently serves as Chairman of Penrhyn International and is proud to be a trustee of Haven House Children's Hospice.
+He currently serves as Treasurer of Penrhyn International and is proud to be a trustee of Haven House Children's Hospice.

 Being a professional interim is a career statement